 - 16.1.
-Students are expected to act with integrity at all times - 16.2.
-Only submit work that is their own, or that has been appropriately referenced and includes acknowledgements of all texts and resource materials utilized in the development of the work. - 16.3.
-All students, throughout their training and involvement with IAP are expected to: - 16.3.1.
-Treat all people with fairness and respect and not do anything that could offend, embarrass, or threaten others. - 16.3.2.
-Not harass, victimise, discriminate against or disrupt others. - 16.3.3.
-Treat all others and their property with respect. - 16.3.4.
-Respect the opinions and backgrounds of others. - 16.3.5.
-Follow all safety policies and procedures as directed by staff. - 16.3.6.
-Report any perceived safety risks as they become known. - 16.3.7.
-Not bring into any premises being used for training purposes, any articles or items that may threaten the safety of self or others. - 16.3.8.
-Notify us (via the student portal) if any of their personal or contact. - 16.3.9.
-Notify us if for any reason you are unable to participate in the training - 16.4.
-Notify us immediately if you feel you are not coping mentally, emotionally, psychologically with any parts of the training. - 16.5.
-Notify the RTO Manager immediately of any concerns you may have with staff or students. - 16.6.
-Provide relevant and accurate information to IAP in a timely manner. - 16.7.
-Approach their course with due personal commitment and integrity. - 16.8.
-Read, understand, accept, and work within the IAP Context of Learning Statement. - 16.9.
-Complete all assessment tasks, learning activities and assignments honestly and without plagiarism or infringing on Copyright. - 16.10.
-Make regular contact with their Trainer/Assessor. - 16.11.
-Prepare appropriately for all assessment tasks, visits and training sessions. - 16.12.
-Notify IAP if any difficulties arise as part of their involvement in the program. - 16.13.
-Notify IAP if they are unable to attend a training session for any reason at least 24 hours prior to the commencement of the activity. - 16.14.
-Make payments for their training within agreed timeframes, where relevant.
+Students are expected to act with integrity at all times. - 16.2.
+Students must only submit work that is their own, or that has been appropriately referenced and includes acknowledgements of all texts and resource materials utilized in the development of the work. - 16.3.
+Students must notify us immediately if you feel you are not coping mentally, emotionally, or psychologically with any parts of the training. - 16.4.
+Students must notify the RTO Manager immediately of any concerns you may have with staff or students. - 16.5.
+Students must provide relevant and accurate information to IAP in a timely manner. - 16.6.
+Students must approach their course with due personal commitment and integrity. - 16.7.
+Students must read, understand, accept, and work within the IAP Context of Learning Statement. - 16.8.
+Students must complete all assessment tasks, learning activities and assignments honestly and without plagiarism or infringing on copyright. - 16.9.
+Students must make regular contact with their trainer/assessor. - 16.10.
+Students must prepare appropriately for all assessment tasks, visits and training sessions. - 16.11.
+Students must notify IAP if any difficulties arise as part of their involvement in the program. - 16.12.
+Students must notify IAP if they are unable to attend a training session for any reason at least 24 hours prior to the commencement of the activity. - 16.13.
+Students must make payments for their training within agreed timeframes, where relevant.